Viton2/Viton2/README.md

 ###

-<p align="left">As a software developer, I'm more proficient with Java using the Spring Boot framework, however I like to explore other languages such as Python, and other frameworks such as Quarkus, React and Angular.</p>
+<p align="left">👨🏻‍🎓 Student at Centro Universitário de Brasília (CEUB)<br>• As a software developer, I'm more proficient with Java using the Spring Boot framework, however I like to explore other languages such as Python and Dart, and other frameworks such as Quarkus, Flutter and Angular.</p>

 ###

-<h3 align="left">Techs!</h3>
+<h2 align="left">Techs!</h2>

 ###